unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Breath Weapons (Recharge 5–6)_**.
 The dragon uses one of the following breath weapons.

-**Lightning Breath_**.
+**Shock Breath_**.
 The dragon exhales lightning in a 40- foot line that is 5 feet wide.
 Each creature in that line must make a DC 12 Dexterity saving throw, taking 16 (3d10) lightning damage on a failed save, or half as much damage on a successful one.

 **Repulsion Breath_**.
 The dragon exhales repulsion energy in a 30-foot cone.
 Each creature in that area must succeed on a DC 12 Strength saving throw.
 On a failed save, the creature is pushed 30 feet away from the dragon.